olayinkade/olayinkade.github.io/README.md

 * For the list of top 10 editors that are good for Markdown go to https://www.shopify.ca/partners/blog/10-of-the-best-markdown-editors
 * For Markdown Cheatsheet go to https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet
 * For more information on Jekyll go to https://jekyllrb.com/
+* To read on more benefits of Markdown go to [Hackernoon article on Say yes to Markdown, no to MS Word ](https://hackernoon.com/say-yes-to-markdown-no-to-ms-word-be4692e7a8cd)